Can a copywriter do more than just help you make a quick sale?

 Email marketing is a beast in itself.
 It harnesses the power to convert but it can also deter prospects away should the content be meaningless or ‘too salesy’.
 If your emails aren’t being read, there can be a number of reasons for this:

 Content isn’t engaging

 One method used to engage with readers is to tell stories.
 Stories are powerful because they are lessons.
 They reveal a problem and to put it simply, your business is the solution.

 A common problem with email marketing is writing to the wrong target market.
 Segmenting your recipient list so the information is useful and relevant to them.
 Segmentation is simply the process of breaking up a mailing list into smaller lists.
 This method works best for large mailing lists.

-The subscriber list is small
+Subscriber list is small

-In any case, a copywriter can fix those issues by writing a series of educational, story-telling and promotional content to increase your email click-through rates and grow your list of subscribers.
+In any case, a copywriter can fix those issues by writing a series of educational, storytelling and promotional content to increase your email click-through rates and grow your list of subscribers.

 All in all, a copywriter is there to come up strategies and write the content so you can focus on the most important thing which is running your business.